Malwarebytes Antivirus Review 2023: How Good Is the Software?

 What Is Malwarebytes?

-Malwarebytes is an antivirus program and developer based in Santa Clara, California.
-It comes in free and premium versions for Windows, MacOS, Android, and iOS, also offering specialized protection for Google Chrome devices.
-We tested "Premium version 4.0" for Windows and Android, but will reference all versions throughout the text.
+Malwarebytes* is an antivirus program and cybersecurity software developer based in Santa Clara, California.
+The program comes in free and premium versions for Windows, macOS, Android, and iOS.
+In addition, there's specialized protection for Google Chrome devices.
+We tested the premium version on both Windows and Android but also referenced the free version throughout the text.

 Clear subscription structure